-The ASM will be broadcasted live and stockholders who have successfully registered can participate via remote communication.
-Details of the meeting will be sent to stockholders in the emails provided to the Company.
+The ASM will be broadcasted live and Stockholders who have successfully registered online can participate via remote communication.
+Details of the meeting will be sent to Stockholders via the e-mail address provided to the Company.
 Instructions on how to access the livestream will also be posted at https://atlasmining.com.ph/investor-relations/annual-stockholders-meeting.

-Video recordings of the ASM will be adequately maintained by the Company and will be made available to participating stockholders upon request.
+Video recordings of the ASM will be adequately maintained by the Company and will be made available to participating Stockholders upon request.